yardenas/talks/06-JUL-2024/slides.md

 - need to try out new, safe policies (aka behaviors)

 - How do we expand safely? forget about rewards and just focus on learning something new!
 Formally: $\max_{\Pi_{\text{safe}}} \mathbb{E} [\text{I}[P; \pi | \mathcal{D}]]$
+- If you don’t expand your safe set enough, you might not “see” enough to get the optimal solution within your safe set.
+(Mark $\pi^\star$ somewhere outside of the initial safe set).
 -->